MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/postgresql-connector.md

 ## Limitations
 - Supported PostgreSQL versions: The connector supports PostgreSQL version 14 or above.
-- To support high crawl speed and better performance, the connector is built to support OLTP workloads only.
-OLAP workloads which may not execute the provided SQL query in 40 seconds will timeout and are not supported.
+- To support high crawl speed and better performance, the connector is built to support OLTP (Online Transaction Processing) workloads only.
+OLAP (Online Analytical Processing) workloads which do not execute the provided SQL query in 40 seconds timeout and aren't supported.
 - ACLs are only supported by using a User Principal Name (UPN), Microsoft Entra ID, or Active Directory Security.
-- Indexing rich content inside database columns is not supported.
+- Indexing rich content inside database columns isn't supported.
 Examples of such content are HTML, JSON, XML, blobs, and document parsings that exist as links inside the database columns.

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.